matthewcpp/binary-gltf/README.md

 # binary-gltf
-Simply library for working with binary glTF files.
+Simpe library for working with binary glTF files.

 The library exposes a single `parse` method that takes an `ArrayBuffer` of a GLB file and returns an object with the following structure:
 ```